 - Trigonometry (5-10%)

 Luckily, you’re not expected to have a ton of background knowledge in biology or chemistry for this section!
-That said, there will be a handful of scientific concepts with which you’ll need to be familiar in order to do well on the ACT.
-Read our guide for more info on what these fundamental topics are and how you should study them.
+That said, there will be a handful of scientific concepts you’ll need to be familiar with in order to do well on the test.
+Read our guide for more info about what these fundamental topics are and how you should study them.